 An exact division of work is to be made among the members of the Executive as well as of the Presidium.
 For the purpose of preparing the work for the individual sections, the Presidium appoints a responsible reporter for every one of the more important countries.
 As a rule, this reporter should be a member of the Executive, or, when possible, of the Presidium.
 Such reporters as are not members either of the Executive or of the Presidium shall work under the control of a member of the Presidium.
-The Presidium shall organise a General Secretariat, under the management of a General Secretary.
+The Presidium shall organise a General Secretariat, under the management of a General Secretariat, under the management of a General Secretary.
+The Executive shall appoint two assistants to the General Secretary.
 The Secretariat shall not have the function of an independent political organisation, but shall be only the administrative organ of the Presidium.